 - Clear and concise documents evidencing where the monies are coming from.

-If you have children, then the annual income you must meet is higher.
+If you have dependant children who also require a visa to live in the UK, then the annual income you must receive is greater.
 Below is a table of the financial requirement needed to be met:

 If you do not meet the financial requirement for a partner settlement visa through employment income, there are other ways you can satisfy the financial requirement.
-For example, if you have £62,500 in your bank account for the previous 6 months then this will be enough to satisfy the financial requirement.
-You must ensure that the monies have remained in your account throughout the 6 months, can be withdrawn immediately, and they have been in your name or yours and your partners name jointly.
+For example, if you have £62,500 in your bank account for at least 6 full months prior to the date of application, then this will be enough to satisfy the financial requirement.
+You must ensure that the monies have remained in your account throughout the 6 months, can be withdrawn immediately, and they have been held in your name, your partner’s name, or both jointly.
 The savings must be held in cash or their value must be clear.

 If you have savings held in your bank account at the date of your visa application, and those savings have been transferred from either investments, stocks, shares, bonds or trust funds this will satisfy the financial requirement provided you provide the following evidence/ documentation: